aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 ### Mean Absolute Error(MAE)

 * MAE is the absolute difference between the target value and the value predicted by the model.
-* MAE does not penalize the errors as effectively as mse making it not suitable for use-cases where you want to pay more attention to the outliers.
+* MAE does not penalize the errors as effectively as MSE, making it unsuitable for use-cases where you want to pay more attention to the outliers.